WWE ‘NXT TakeOver: New Orleans’ Results: First North American Champion Crowned In Ladder Match

 — WWE (@WWE) April 8, 2018

-With that, The Undisputed Era adds yet another title to their accomplishments with Cole now holding onto the brand new NXT North American title belt, and his tag team of Bobby Fish and Kyle O’Reilly holding the tag titles.
+With that, The Undisputed Era adds yet another title to their accomplishments with Cole now holding onto the brand new NXT North American title belt and his tag team of Bobby Fish and Kyle O’Reilly holding the tag titles.
 Of course, that could change as the tag titles were also set to be defended later in the night with Cole working double duty.